Why I need help:

 A Lot of things are suggested by physios and doctors, but I have to use my own money to buy them; before I was disabled I assumed that the NHS pays for physio tools etc but they do not.

-Disappointingly sometimes the suggested items aren't helpful, or make me worse, so I have to either re-sell them on eBay for a fraction of what they cost me, or I donate them to charity.
+Disappointingly sometimes the suggested items aren't helpful, or make my symptoms including pain worse, so I have to either re-sell them on eBay for a fraction of what they cost me, or I donate them to charity.

-An example of things I am trying to save up for is an over-bed table which I can move on my own & doesn't have lumps around the edge which makes lifting things over very difficult or impossible so I have to reply on someone else to carry out a yet another task for me.
+An example of things I am trying to save up for is an over-bed table which I can move on my own & doesn't have lumps around the edge which makes me lifting things over impossible so I have to rely on someone else to carry out a yet another task for me.
 A suitable over-bed table costs about £400!

 An extra long, electric adjustable bed would cost upwards of £1000 & a made to measure reclining armchair with riser & leg elevation function about £1500.
-Plus other aids/furniture that I can not justify spending that much money on... or realistically afford, like my dream £30,000 wheelchair.
+Plus other aids/furniture that I can not justify spending that much money on... or realistically afford.